Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: The symplectic groups

-which means for instance that the first column contains the polynomial $p_1(t)$, thought of as a $2n$-dimensional complex vector whose entries are the coefficients of $p_1(t)$, ordered so as to correspond to increasing powers of $t$, the second column contains the coefficients of $q_1(t)$, and so on.
+which means for instance that the first column contains the polynomial $\pp_1(t)$, thought of as a $2m$-dimensional complex vector whose entries are the coefficients of $\pp_1(t)$, ordered by increasing powers of $t$, the second column contains the coefficients of $\qq_1(t)$, and so on.

-\begin{conjecture}[Conjecture $1$ for $G = Sp(n)$, cf. \cite{Malkoun2014}] Given any configuration $\mathbf{x} \in (\mathfrak{t} \otimes \mathbb{R}^3) \setminus \Delta$, corresponding to $G = Sp(n)$ (in other words, $\mathbf{x}_a \neq 0$ for all $1 \leq a \leq n$, and $\mathbf{x}_a \pm \mathbf{x}_b \neq 0$, for all $1 \leq a < b \leq n$), the corresponding polynomials $p_1, q_1, \ldots, p_n, q_n$ are linearly independent over $\mathbb{C}$. \end{conjecture}
+\begin{conjecture}[Conjecture $1$ for $G = Sp(m)$, cf. \cite{Malkoun2014}] Given any configuration $\mathbf{x} \in (\mathfrak{t} \otimes \mathbb{R}^3) \setminus \Delta$, corresponding to $G = Sp(m)$ (in other words, $\mathbf{x}_a \neq 0$ for all $1 \leq a \leq m$, and $\mathbf{x}_a \pm \mathbf{x}_b \neq 0$, for all $1 \leq a < b \leq m$), the corresponding polynomials $\pp_1, \, \qq_1, \, \ldots \, , \, \pp_m, \, \qq_m$ are linearly independent over $\mathbb{C}$. \end{conjecture}